kostaschikis/x-corp-app/README.md

   * **Radiologist Availability**.
   * **Number of appointments each radiologist has**.
   * **Exam priority** (that has been set by the doctor).
-* The radiologist is assigned the appointment and completes the x-ray exam.
+* The radiologist is assigned the appointment and completes the X-ray exam.

 ## Tech Stack